msathe-tech/standalone-abm/updated_README.md

 [2022-02-05 00:35:58+0000] Deleting bootstrap cluster...
 OK
 ```

-2. Go back to the `setenv.sh` script and uncomment lines 15 and 16 and update the parameters for project ID and cluster name.
+2. Go back to the `setenv.sh` script and uncomment lines 17 and 18 and validate the environment variables for project ID and cluster name are correct.

-It should look something like this:
+Uncomment the lines that should look like this:
 ```
 export KUBECONFIG=/home/${GCE_CLUSTER_PATH}/bmctl-workspace/${CLUSTER_NAME}/${CLUSTER_NAME}-kubeconfig
 echo $KUBECONFIG